 GeneCards Summary for BRCC3 Gene

-BRCC3 (BRCA1/BRCA2-Containing Complex, Subunit 3) is a Protein Coding gene.
-Diseases associated with BRCC3 include moyamoya disease - short stature - facial dysmorphism - hypergonadotropic hypogonadism syndrome and t-cell prolymphocytic leukemia.
+BRCC3 (BRCA1/BRCA2-Containing Complex Subunit 3) is a Protein Coding gene.
+Diseases associated with BRCC3 include moyamoya angiopathy-short stature-facial dysmorphism-hypergonadotropic hypogonadism syndrome and t-cell prolymphocytic leukemia.
 Among its related pathways are Cell Cycle, Mitotic and DNA Double-Strand Break Repair.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+GO annotations related to this gene include metallopeptidase activity and obsolete ubiquitin thiolesterase activity.

 UniProtKB/Swiss-Prot for BRCC3 Gene

 Metalloprotease that specifically cleaves Lys-63-linked polyubiquitin chains (PubMed:19214193, PubMed:20656690, PubMed:24075985, PubMed:26344097).
 Does not have activity toward Lys-48-linked polyubiquitin chains.
 Component of the BRCA1-A complex, a complex that specifically recognizes Lys-63-linked ubiquitinated histones H2A and H2AX at DNA lesions sites, leading to target the BRCA1-BARD1 heterodimer to sites of DNA damage at double-strand breaks (DSBs).
-In the BRCA1-A complex, it specifically removes Lys-63-linked ubiquitin on histones H2A and H2AX, antagonizing the RNF8-dependent ubiquitination at double-strand breaks (DSBs).
+In the BRCA1-A complex, it specifically removes Lys-63-linked ubiquitin on histones H2A and H2AX, antagonizing the RNF8-dependent ubiquitination at double-strand breaks (DSBs) (PubMed:20656690).
 Catalytic subunit of the BRISC complex, a multiprotein complex that specifically cleaves Lys-63-linked ubiquitin in various substrates (PubMed:20656690, PubMed:24075985, PubMed:26344097, PubMed:26195665).
 Mediates the specific Lys-63-specific deubiquitination associated with the COP9 signalosome complex (CSN), via the interaction of the BRISC complex with the CSN complex (PubMed:19214193).
 The BRISC complex is required for normal mitotic spindle assembly and microtubule attachment to kinetochores via its role in deubiquitinating NUMA1 (PubMed:26195665).
 Plays a role in interferon signaling via its role in the deubiquitination of the interferon receptor IFNAR1; deubiquitination increases IFNAR1 activity by enhancing its stability and cell surface expression (PubMed:24075985, PubMed:26344097).
 Down-regulates the response to bacterial lipopolysaccharide (LPS) via its role in IFNAR1 deubiquitination (PubMed:24075985).